3735943886/tuya2mqtt/README.md

 # tuya2mqtt: Tuya Devices to MQTT Bridge
 [한국어](README.ko.md)

-`tuya2mqtt` is a Python script that connects Tuya smart devices to an MQTT broker. **It acts as a backend service that maintains a 24-hour TCP connection with registered Tuya devices, instantly publishing state changes to MQTT and allowing you to control devices via MQTT commands.**
+`tuya2mqtt` is a Python script that connects Tuya smart devices to an MQTT broker. **It acts as a backend service that maintains a 24-hour TCP connection with registered Tuya devices.
+This allows it to instantly publish state changes to MQTT and enable device control via MQTT commands.**
 `tuya2mqtt` is daemonized with `python-daemon` to run as a robust and lightweight background process, minimizing overhead and dependencies to maximize performance over a containerized solution.

 -----

 ## Key Features

-  * **Tuya Device Control**: Set the state of your Tuya devices via MQTT.
+  * **Tuya Device Control**: Device state can be set via MQTT.
-  * **Status Monitoring**: Receive real-time status updates (DPS) from your Tuya devices and publish them to MQTT.
+  * **Status Monitoring**: Real-time status updates (DPS) are received from Tuya devices and published to MQTT.
   * **Multithreading**: Each device is handled in a separate thread for stable, concurrent communication.
   * **Daemon Mode**: Runs reliably in the background, with PID file management to prevent multiple instances.
   * **Dynamic Device Management**: Add or remove devices on the fly using MQTT commands.